lumagateinc/Resource-Scheduler/README.md

 ## Request Support<!-- omit in toc -->

-To request support, please follow these steps
+*To request support, perform the following steps:*

 **STEP 1: Check the FAQs**